metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `labels` (Map of String) Labels is used together with Match for 'action: graphite'
 - `match` (String) Match is used together with Labels for 'action: graphite'
 - `modulus` (Number) Modulus to take of the hash of the source label values.
 - `regex` (Map of String) Regular expression against which the extracted value is matched.
-Default is '(.*)'victoriaMetrics supports multiline regex joined with |https://docs.victoriametrics.com/vmagent/#relabeling-enhancements
+Default is '(.*)' victoriaMetrics supports multiline regex joined with | https://docs.victoriametrics.com/vmagent/#relabeling-enhancements
-- `replacement` (String) Replacement value against which a regex replace is performed if theregular expression matches.
+- `replacement` (String) Replacement value against which a regex replace is performed if the regular expression matches.
 Regex capture groups are available.
 Default is '$1'
 - `separator` (String) Separator placed between concatenated source label values. default is ';'.
 - `source_labels` (List of String) The source labels select values from existing labels.
-Their content is concatenatedusing the configured separator and matched against the configured regular expressionfor the replace, keep, and drop actions.
+Their content is concatenated using the configured separator and matched against the configured regular expression for the replace, keep, and drop actions.
-- `target_label` (String) Label to which the resulting value is written in a replace action.It is mandatory for replace actions.
+- `target_label` (String) Label to which the resulting value is written in a replace action.
+It is mandatory for replace actions.
 Regex capture groups are available.

 <a id="nestedatt--spec--insert_ports"></a>